306: Purchasing and Payment Methods

 Prepayment to vendors is highly discouraged because it renders payment for goods or services that have not yet been received.
 This omits OSU’s ability to withhold payment when goods or services have not been delivered.
 When a vendor requires prepayment the following conditions must exist:

 - There is no other vendor from which OSU can purchase the goods or services; and

 - Prepayment is required as part of the purchase order contract terms and conditions; and

 - PaCS has approved the prepayment by signing the purchase order or contract.

 Vendor documentation may be required to verify that prepayment is the only acceptable form of payment.

 306-008: IRS W9 Forms

-Departments may not create or sign new IRS W9 forms or alternate W9 forms.
-Occasionally a vendor may request OSU to fill out an alternate W9 form capturing information on the IRS W9 form as well as additional reporting requirements.
-It is recommended that the department first try to use the already completed IRS W9 forms on file at PaCS using the appropriate Tax ID number for the type of transaction (expenditure or revenue) being conducted.
-If the vendor does not accept the IRS W9 and requires the alternate W9 to be completed, send to PaCS for processing.
+Units may not create or sign new IRS W9 forms or alternate W9 forms.
+Occasionally a vendor may request OSU to fill out an alternate W9 form capturing information on the IRS W9 form, as well as, additional reporting requirements.
+It is recommended that the department first try to use the already completed IRS W9 form on file using the appropriate Tax ID number.
+If the vendor does not accept the IRS W9 and requires the alternate W9 to be completed, send it to PaCS for processing.

 OSU’s Tax ID number is a sensitive data element, and accordingly university staff are asked to be prudent in its use and to safeguard access and distribution of this information.
 The Tax ID number should only be utilized when it is necessary for staff and employees to conduct official OSU business.
 It is inappropriate for student organizations to have access to, and use of the OSU Tax ID number as part of the process to establish their organizational structure and associated activities.
 Student groups are considered separate legal entities that are external to OSU and should use their own Tax ID number for these purposes.